How to Go from B1 to B2 English: A Practical Roadmap

 The B1 plateau is one of the most discussed frustrations in language learning.
 At B1, you can communicate — you can travel, have simple conversations, and understand most of what you read.
 And then progress seems to slow almost to a stop.

 This guide explains why the plateau happens, what specifically separates B1 from B2, and gives you a concrete study roadmap to move through it.
 For a full comparison of all CEFR levels, see our CEFR Levels Explained guide.
+If you are not yet sure you are solid at B1, start with What Is B1 English Level? (the level definition this roadmap assumes); for the level just below, see what A2 (Elementary) English looks like in practice.

 Quick answer: Moving from B1 to B2 takes 300–400 hours of deliberate practice.
 The key gaps are: mastery of perfect tenses and conditionals, academic/professional vocabulary (4,000+ word families), and the ability to produce extended, coherent speech and writing on unfamiliar topics.
 A structured 6–12 month plan can get you there.